 "The new recommendations will maintain the caries prevention benefits of fluoride … and will simultaneously reduce the risk of dental fluorosis in younger patients," Edward H. Moody, Jr., a dentist and president of the American Academy of Pediatric Dentistry (AAPD), told Live Science.

 A 2009 study that tracked fluoride exposure in more than 600 children in Iowa found no significant link between fluoride exposure and tooth decay.
 Another 2007 review in the British Medical Journal stated that "there have been no randomized trials of water fluoridation," which is currently standard for all drugs.

 Is fluoride bad for you?

 Water is fluoridated in 29 of the 30 largest cities.
 The exception is Portland, Ore.
-For the fourth time since 1956, voters in Portland defeated a plan on May 21 to add fluoride to the public water supply.
+For the fourth time since 1956, voters in Portland defeated a plan in 2012 to add fluoride to the public water supply.
 For weeks, residents had been contentiously debating fluoridation.

 - Fluoride in Drinking Water: A Scientific Review of EPA's Standards

 - Scientific American: Second Thoughts About Fluoride